xetdata/pyxet/docs/index.rst

 Welcome to pyxet's documentation!
 =================================

-pyxet is a Python library that provides a lightweight interface for the `XetHub <https://xethub.com/>`_  platform.
-It provides:
+pyxet is a Python package that provides a lightweight interface for the `XetHub <https://xethub.com/>`_  platform with familiar file system operations and integrations with common tools.
+It includes:

 1. A file-system like interface:
     - [x] `fsspec <https://filesystem-spec.readthedocs.io>`_